rchiba/rchiba.github.com/_posts/2018-09-20-my-farewell-to-tint.markdown

 Junior year, I started to have second thoughts about going into medicine.
 My doubts stemmed mainly from how stark the difference was between the attitude of students in CS vs Pre-med.
 I remembered my first Pre-med "study session", and being surprised that it ended up being a "copy session" where most of the students were looking for another student's homework to copy.
 Afterward, I had the crappy feeling of being used.
 Another negative experience that comes to mind is how effed up I felt about the Pre-med honors society really just being a o-chem test-bank society.

 The experience on the CS side was different.
-We worked on team projects where people genuinely worked together.
+We worked on team projects where for the most part people worked together to solve problems collaboratively.
 So I figured, if these are the kind of people I'm going to work with for the rest of my life, I'll take the chill ones.
 I dropped Pre-med and switched majors to focus on CS full-time.

-After switching majors, that's when I started reading Hacker News more and learning more about the startup scene.
+After switching majors, that's when I first discovered [Hacker News](https://news.ycombinator.com/) and started learning more about the startup scene.

 ## The Start of Something